 If you have recently installed Ubuntu on your PC in a dual boot setting and for some reason, the results you expected didn't take effect you may decide to uninstall the program.
 Some users complain about the Ubuntu program taking up so much space on their hard drive hence their decision to have the program removed.
 Removing Ubuntu is not difficult but doing so without any loss of data is the challenge you have to overcome.
 In this article, we will teach you how to safely Uninstall it from Windows Dual Boot PC without data loss.

 Linux operating systems use Ubuntu exclusively and this software is used by both desktops and servers for cloud computing and security.
-Ubuntu app is available for free online and users have come to rely on it to improve their device’ application.
-Ubuntu has software numbering thousands for word processing applications, web servers, spreadsheet, email software and internet access apps.
+Ubuntu app is available for free online and users to have come to rely on it to improve their device's application.
+Ubuntu has software numbering thousands for word processing applications, web servers, spreadsheets, email software, and internet access apps.

 Installing a new operating system is a very simple way to uninstall Ubuntu from your device.
 After completing this step, the new OS will replace Ubuntu on your system without any trace.
 If this step does not work, you will need to seek sufficient information about the OS and Installation procedures.

 This process will wipe off Ubuntu completely from your system so you don't have to uninstall Ubuntu before you install a new OS as the installer will take care of all that.

 This step is for those who installed the Ubuntu program in a dual boot (cohabitation) mode in Windows or those who wish to remove Ubuntu while keeping Windows intact.